Danae Kyriakopoulou: Green economy and green finance

 Danae Kyriakopoulou has focused a lot on the research of green finance and the green economy.
 Climate change has become a growing political issue that Kyriakopoulou recognizes, affects everyone globally.
 The financial sector is also concerned with climate change and the risks that come with it.
 These risks and natural disasters devastate many people, damaging infrastructure and the economy; if it is insured this will result in higher claims which will ultimately fall on households.
 Kyriakopoulou suggests changes in climate policy, technology or investment must be the first step in reaching the global climate goal of keeping the rise in temperature to less than 2 degrees Celsius.
 Greening central banks and the financial system would be investing in green initiatives and technology.
 OMFIF along with organizations like the Bank for International Settlements, German finance ministry, DZ BANK, HSBC and other institutions created, 'Focus on green finance' initiative.
 'Central Banks and Supervisors Network for Greening the Financial System' was created, focusing on central banks and IGOs.
-Kyriakopoulou has gathered research and evidence proving central banks are moving past the analytical theory-based framework connected with climate change to their mandates and policy to these organizations stepping up and taking action.
+Kyriakopoulou has gathered research and evidence which she claims shows that central banks are moving past the analytical theory-based framework connected with climate change to their mandates and policy to these organizations stepping up and taking action.